wavefrontHQ/docs/integrations/jaeger.md

 Replace `<wf_proxy_hostname>` with the hostname of the Wavefront proxy and `<wf_proxy_jaeger_port>` with the port you entered above for `traceJaegerGrpcListenerPorts`.

 ##### Docker based Jaeger Installation
-When you run Jaeger agents using Docker, in the run command after the image name, add the following:{% raw %}
+When you run Jaeger agents using Docker, in the run command after the image name, add the following:{% raw %}
 ```
 --reporter.grpc.host-port=<wf_proxy_hostname>:<wf_proxy_jaeger_port>
 ```